Wildfire workflow: FWI response to climate change and affected population

 The output of the simulations is available from Zenodo (El Garroussi 2024).
 For this workflows, we offer to possibility to access the dataset through a mirror that is provided by the CLIMAAX project.
 The mirror provides a more convenient data layout for a local analysis as carried out in this workflow.

 The impact response surface methodology allows for the use of a large variety of mean temperature and precipitation projections for the future climate.
-Workflow users are encouraged to supply own projections that have been tailored to their specific region of interest, e.g., due to a high(er)-resolution regional modelling effort and/or bias correction.
+Workflow users are encouraged to insert projections that have been tailored to their specific region of interest, e.g., from a high(er)-resolution regional modelling effort or bias-corrected statistical downscaling.

 References#